-- The power section supply is to be externally protected with a fuse (fast), which corresponds to the maximum current.
+- The power section supply is to be externally protected with a fuse, which corresponds to the maximum current.
 This means max.
-10A is to be protected with a 10A fuse (fast). - The electronic power supply for bus coupler and I/O area is to be externally protected with a 4A fuse (fast). - The electronic power supply for the I/O area of the power module 007-1AB10 is to be externally protected with a 1A fuse (fast).
+10A is to be protected with a 10A fuse (fast) respectively by a line circuit breaker 10A characteristics Z! - It is recommended to externally protect the electronic power supply for bus coupler and I/O area with a 2A fuse (fast) respectively by a line circuit breaker 2A characteristics Z. - The electronic power supply for the I/O area of the power module 007-1AB10 should also be externally protected with a 1A fuse (fast) respectively by a line circuit breaker 1A characteristics Z.

-State of the electronic power supply via LEDs After PowerON of the System SLIO the LEDs RUN respectively MF get on so far as the sum current does not exceed 3A.
+State of the electronic power supply via LEDs

+After PowerON of the System SLIO the LEDs RUN respectively MF get on so far as the sum current does not exceed 3A.

-ply via LEDs With a sum current greater than 3A the LEDs may not be activated.
+With a sum current greater than 3A the LEDs may not be activated.
 Here the power module with the order number 007-1AB10 is to be placed between the peripheral modules.
 More concerning this may be found at the following page.

-Deployment of the power modules If the 10A for the power section supply is no longer sufficient, you may use the power module from VIPA with the order number 007-1AB00.
+Deployment of the power modules

+If the 10A for the power section supply is no longer sufficient, you may use the power module from VIPA with the order number 007-1AB00.
 So you have also the possibility to define isolated groups.